Resources for businesses and HR regarding Coronavirus (COVID-19)

-- On April 8th at 2:00-3:00pm EST, bankruptcy attorney Michael Riela will be speaking about what cash-strapped businesses need to know during the COVID-19 outbreak.
+- On April 8th at 2:00-3:00pm EDT, bankruptcy attorney Michael Riela spoke about what cash-strapped businesses need to know during the COVID-19 outbreak.
 Sign up here.

 - On April 2nd at 2pm EDT, THSH's Michael Riela, Eric Schoenfeld, and Vincent Syracuse addressed what force majeure clauses are, when they might be invoked, and the circumstances under which the invocation of the clause might be successful.
 Click here to register.

-- On April 2nd at 11am EST, THSH's Joel Klarreich and Michael Riela will discuss how staffing firms can detect warning signs of financial trouble in their clients, how to prepare for the worst at the outset of the client relationship, and how staffing firms may reduce their losses if a client ends up in peril in a webinar with NYSA.
+- On April 2nd at 11am EDT, THSH's Joel Klarreich and Michael Riela discussed how staffing firms can detect warning signs of financial trouble in their clients, how to prepare for the worst at the outset of the client relationship, and how staffing firms may reduce their losses if a client ends up in peril in a webinar with NYSA.
 Register now.

-- On April 1st at 3pm EST, join THSH Jason Rimland for a briefing with Brio Benefits discussing the recent signing of the CARES act.
+- On April 1st at 3pm EDT, THSH Jason Rimland discussed the recent signing of the CARES act.
 Register here.

-- On April 1st, real estate attorney Ari Davis will partake in the Janover Coronavirus Webinar Series and discuss how the COVID-19 pandemic is affecting the real estate industry.
+- On April 1st, real estate attorney Ari Davis spoke in the Janover Coronavirus Webinar Series and discuss how the COVID-19 pandemic is affecting the real estate industry.

 - On March 25th, Tannenbaum Helpern attorneys Elizabeth Schlissel and Andrew Yacyshyn spoke at the webinar, Employer Obligations Under New Federal and State COVID-19 Legislation.

 - On March 24th, THSH hosted a webinar panel discussing preventative measures employers should take in the event of a Coronavirus outbreak in the workplace.
 Employment attorney Andrew Singer moderated, and employment attorneys Elizabeth Schlissel and Marisa Sandler spoke, together with Adam Eiseman of the Lloyd Group.

 - On March 23rd, employment attorney Andrew W. Singer teamed up with Brio Benefits for a 30 minute briefing on how to handle common HR and employment issues relating to the coronavirus.
 Sign up here.